jfiksel/github-classroom-for-teachers/quick-start.md

    - Rename the classroom.
    - Add additional administrators.
    - Create the class roster (you can skip this step and return to do it later).
-   - Create the first assignment (click on the button, but you won't create the assignment unless you have alread requested private repos).
+   - Create the first assignment (click on the button, but you won't create the assignment unless you have already requested private repos and gotten a response back).
 1. In the assigment interface, click on the button to request private repos.
 To complete the request, you will need an image of your staff ID showing the current academic year.